 Access our free tool

-Once you've calculated your costs, the next step is to identify ways of optimizing your company's profitability.
-Here are a few strategies for reducing your costs and maximizing your margins:
+Once your cost price is well calculated, the next step is to identify optimization levers to improve the profitability of your business.
+Here are some strategies to reduce your costs and maximize your margins:

-By following these guidelines, you can turn your costing into a real lever for continuous improvement.
-The ultimate aim is to use this data to make informed decisions, reduce your production costs and improve your margins, while guaranteeing optimum service or product quality.
+By following these paths, you can transform your cost price calculation into a real lever for continuous improvement.
+The ultimate goal is to use this data to make informed decisions, reduce your production costs and improve your margins while ensuring optimal service or product quality.

 Patrick Vigeant